bkauf/slo/README.md

 # DORA GCP Dashboard and SLO API
 These files contain code to serve as a template for creating SLOs and Services in Google Cloud via the API as well as a template to build a DORA metrics dashboard in Google Cloud Operations.
+View the LeadTime directory for the Cloud Builder that generates the nessessary information to the logs.
 Make sure the gcloud SDK is installed prior to running these scripts [Google Cloud SDK](https://cloud.google.com/sdk)